Groundhog / Woodchuck Removal Tips

 - Keep all bird, squirrel and deer feeders at least 20 feet away from home.
 People love to watch the birds on their feeders and like to keep the feeders as close to the home as possible.
 However, this will attract groundhogs and many other nuisance animals that may burrow around your home.

-- If you feed your pets outside always remember to bring their food bowls back in when they are done eating.
+- If you feed your domesticated animals outside, always remember to bring their food bowls back in when they are done eating.
 Groundhogs are herbivores and will feed primarily on plant matter, however, they will take advantage of an easily acquired pet food bowl.

 - Be sure to keep garbage picked up and inside the can.
 If garbage is left out on the ground or in bags, groundhogs will take advantage of this prime food source.